jmorez/gesture_detection/README.md

 # Gesture Detection - A Basic Example Using PyTorch and Scikit-Learn

 A real-time gesture detection system that uses YOLO pose estimation and decision tree classification to recognize hand gestures.
+I hacked this together on an afternoon (with ample help of Claude 4.5).
+At the end of the video below I show a failure mode.

 ## Demo